saturneric/GpgFrontend/manual/translate-interface.md

 require an understanding of difficult technology.
 Volunteers only need to move their fingers to complete.

-## Work Online (Recommand)

-Now, there is a very simple way to make contributions to translation work online.
-You just need to follow the next steps:
-1. Click [HERE](https://translate.bktus.com/) and login with you GitHub account.
-2. Find out the email address of your GitHub account that you need to provide in the next step.
-3. [Email ME](mailto:eric@bktus.com) and ask me to invite you to the GpgFrontend Translation Project with YOUR EMAIL.
-4. When you receive the reply email, you can see the project after you login again.
-5. You can translate and review the translation online.
-You can also make comments and create conversations.
-6. Your work will apply in the next release.

-If you can't find the language you want to work in at the onilne transaltion platform.
-[Email ME](mailto:eric@bktus.com), and I will import it to the platform.

 ## Work Offline

 Most of the translation work is carried out by Google Translate.
 In most cases,